 They gather their views from other sources than the Scriptures; and, to use a common proverb, they strive to weave ropes of sand, while they endeavor to adapt with an air of probability to their own peculiar assertions the parables of the Lord, the sayings of the prophets, and the words of the apostles, in order that their scheme may not seem altogether without support.
 In doing so, however, they disregard the order and the connection of the Scriptures, and so far as in them lies, dismember and destroy the truth.
 By transferring passages, and dressing them up anew, and making one thing out of another, they succeed in deluding many through their wicked art in adapting the oracles of the Lord to their opinions.
 (Irenaeus, Against Heresies 1:8:1)

 Centuries of leaders and groups "studying Scripture Alone" has shown us that widely varying beliefs and doctrines all have some degree of "support" from the Scriptures.
 Each denomination and offshoot has developed arguments why their perspective is more legitimate than others.
 They have also developed "refutations" of the positions of others.
 Everybody so indoctrinated feels good about their faith, as long as nobody asks too many questions or thinks about it too much.
-The end result is thousands of individual churches and ideologies, each with enough Scriptural basis to appear to be reasonable, but together undermining the very principal of "Scripture Alone" that supposedly gives them a right to exist in the first place.
+The end result is thousands of individual churches and ideologies, each with enough Scriptural basis to appear to be reasonable, but together undermining the very principle of "Scripture Alone" that supposedly gives them a right to exist in the first place.

 It's not that these are bad people; there are many wonderful, dedicated people in these churches.
-But, they have been given and are perpetuating a false premise-- that "Scripture Alone" is a legitimate means of guidance for the church.
+But, they have been given and are perpetuating a false premise— that "Scripture Alone" is a legitimate means of guidance for the church.

 They are doing something with the Scriptures that was not done by the original recipients of the New Testament writings, nor was done during the early centuries of the church's existence, and nowhere is authorized or suggested by the very Scriptures that are claimed are the "final authority."